sloppycoder/poc-account-reactive/NOTES.md

 ### Issues
 1. swagger generator code is not usable as is. needs some tweaking.
 Probably need to create custom template.
+2. generated Quarkus pom.xml for uses swagger 3 annotation, but openapi-generator insists on using swagger 2 annotation. swapping out for swagger2 annotation seems ok but shows weird schemas in swagger-ui. this can probably be solved by using custom mustache template for openapi-generator or switch to swagger-generator (once I figure out how to tell it skip genearting some weird files.)

 ### appendices